 Welcome!
-Here’s a streamlined version of our whole weekend schedule.
+Here’s a streamlined version of our whole 2017 weekend schedule.
 See more details in the full schedule for adults and teens.
-In 2017, we will replace the scriptwriting sessions with new topics, such as “Craft an In-Depth Villain That Your Readers Will Love to Hate!”Below, the pencil at left indicates an intergenerational session (adults and teens).
+Annual updates in August.Below, the pencil at left indicates an intergenerational session (adults and teens).
 Purple font means a teens-only session.
-Instructors: YA author Lauren Bjorkman, Trevor Guina, Nancy Sondel.
-See their bios here.
+Instructor bios here.

 Do you find fictional characters fascinating, at least as irresistible as real ones?
 Have you ever dreamed of publishing your fiction—or wondered how your favorite authors got their first books published?
 Do you have a powerful story to tell?
 Come see how to make your characters and words spring off the pages!

-8:15 Morning Muse, aka The Fruitful Silence: Write and dream, before diluting your creativity with the external world.
-Self-serve breakfast in your own time and space.
+8:15 Morning Muse, aka The Fruitful Silence Let your muse roam free as you write and dream to the sound of crashing ocean waves... self-serve, "fruitful" breakfast in your own time and space.

-12:50 Writer’s Block-buster Choose from a cornucopia of creative ideas to jumpstart or develop your story.
-We’ll integrate morning sessions and your choice of improv, art, writing (alone or with a partner), and other options.
-You’ll have an opportunity to share your results; we’ll see how the process works and how you can use these tools for your future storycrafting challenges.
+Writer’s Block-buster A cornucopia of creative ideas to jumpstart or develop your story.
+Choose improv, art, partner interviews, writing from different character or “newspaper” perspectives.
+Discover how you can use these tools for your future storycrafting challenges.
 Block writer’s block—right now!
 (Nancy)

 3:00 Join adults, sit at reserved teen table.
 Faculty and writers of all ages are introduced.
 Then keynotes talks by editor and agent, followed by 4:15 snack break.

 4:25 Masterclass Critique #1 (Cranes manuscript)